captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 Okay, I play a lot of poker.
 Well, I used to.
-Audrey and I attended a charity tournament -- one of those things you can’t get out of?
+Audrey and I attended a charity tournament—one of those things you can’t get out of?

 ---

 ## DETECTIVE O'CONNOR:
-Well Dave got out of there -- with over thirty thousand dollars.
+Well Dave got out of there—with over thirty thousand dollars.

 ---